TerriaJS/DataProviders/datasources.md

 ---
 layout: page
-title: Supported data sources
+title: Data Providers Guide
 permalink: /datasources/
 ---
-# Introduction
+## Introduction
 This guide is for data custodians providing data that will be shown on a TerriaJS instance.
 This includes:

 - providers of data directly to National Map, including Geoscience Australia, and the ABS,